otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-04.2-message-queues-background-jobs-scheduling/README.md

 ### 4.3 Preventing Overlapping Runs

 If a job takes longer than its interval, it may start again before the previous run finishes.
-Guard against this:
+Guard against this with a flag:

 ```typescript
 let isRunning = false;